 It doesn't help that we don't have a librarian at the moment.
-I don't think we have had one for over 6 months now, and I don't think they have posted the job listing yet.
-It didn't help though, that when the last librarian was here she decided to get rid of a lot of books that she claimed were old

-The meletahing of am outlooks should be a profound levelation as to the sold of unethical truchstees taking up lesidence in the shins of trustworthy and handrable employees to the with facilitating the abjective leshabilitative standards required to transition that one of corrections of residents back into a convoluted society that realities us to become functioning members within all communities.
+I don't think we have had one for Over to months now, and I don't think they have posted the job listing yet.
+It didn't help though, that when the last librarian was here she decided to get rid of a lot of books that she claimed were old The melic fahing of an Outidose should be a profound revelation as to the sold of unethical trichsters taking up residence in the shins of trustworthy and hansreable employies taked with facilitating the abjective rehabilitative standards reactive to transition Illinois Department of Corrections (residents back into a convoluted society that realites) us to become functioning members within our communities.

-"We strongly detest being manipulated and lied to by the very institutions charged with our well-beina"
+"We strongly detest being manipulated and lied to by the very institutions charged with our well-being"